-With the increase in the number of bushwalks and hikes (or companies) using the term ‘Great Walks‘, it’s clear that more and more people are interested in multi-day hikes in Australia.
+With the increase in the number of bushwalks, hikes or companies using the term ‘Great Walks’, it’s clear that more and more people are interested in multiday hikes in Australia.

-When someone had a whinge to me about how Australia doesn’t have as many multi-day hikes as New Zealand (or NSW versus Tasmania), it got me wondering about just how many designated walks we do have.
-I decided to collate a resource of all the multi-day hikes to show that Australia has amazing walking opportunities, through incredibly diverse landscapes, to suit all different levels of walkers.
+When someone had a whinge to me about how there’s not as many multiday hikes in Australia as New Zealand (or NSW versus Tasmania), it got me wondering about just how many designated walks we do have.
+I decided to collate a resource of all the multiday hikes in Australia to show the great walking opportunities we do have, through incredibly diverse landscapes, to suit all different levels of walkers.

 Let’s just say that I didn’t realise what a big project this would turn out to be, (it’s taken months!) and because I’m a visual person, the boring spreadsheet just wasn’t doing it for me so I decided to build the info into an interactive map.
 You’re welcome.